shu6h4m/MCA_IV_Sem/AOS/Notes Maurice-Bach/README.md

-I read this book in a course taught by **Dr. Vijay Gokhale**.
+I read this book in a course taught by **Dr. Bharti Rana**.

-If you feel that corrections are required, feel free to create a PR! :)
+Corrections and updation will be appreciated ☻